h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/socket/SocketService.rst

 .. java:method:: public String getIpToProcess()
    :outertype: SocketService

-   Load the actual queue and extract one ip from the queue and saves the status
+   Load the current queue and extracts one ip from the queue, saving its status afterwards

    :return: String